Software: WordPress 4.1

 On the Add New Post screen:

-Categories are subject headings that are displayed in the sidebar and help visitors find posts faster.
-When a visitor clicks the link for a category, a new page opens gathering all the articles tagged as belonging to that category.
-Articles can belong to more than one category, allowing for...
+When a visitor clicks the link for a category, a new page opens gathering all the posts assigned to that category...

 In late August, 2014, Blogs at UMass Amherst blogging service will be upgraded to WordPress 3.9, "Jimmy Smith."
 Below are some of the changes and new features you'll find in the new version.